Joint calibration to SPX and VIX options with signature-based models: VIX options with signatures

 In general, this Taylor approach permits to avoid a numerical integration and produces an accurate approximation, allocating as few memory as possible. \end{enumerate} \end{remark} \begin{remark} A further step in the direction of a fast evaluation of $\VIX_T(\ell)$ can be taken by noticing that the matrix $Q$ in \eqref{matrix_Q} admits a Cholesky decomposition.
 Indeed since $Q$ is positive semidefinite and symmetric by the shuffle property, we know that there exists an upper triangular matrix $U_{T}\in \R^{(d+1)_{n}\times (d+1)_{n}}$, with possible zero elements on the diagonal, such that

 where for sake of simplicity we drop the dependence on $\Delta$ of $U_{T}$.
 Hence the evaluation of the $\VIX_{T}(\ell)$ reduces to

 where here $\lVert\fdot\lVert$ denotes the Euclidean norm.
-We stress the fact that the Cholesky decomposition can be carried out offline, and the computational benefit is immediate if several samples of the signature are considered. \end{remark} In the following remark we discuss a possible dimension reduction technique from which one can benefit computationally.
-We follow the approach of \cite{CGGOT:21a,CGGOT:21b}, where by employing the Johnson-Lindenstrauss Lemma a random projection of the signature is considered, to which we refer as a \emph{randomized signature}.
-A first way to use this tool is the following.
+We stress the fact that the Cholesky decomposition can be carried out offline, and the computational benefit is immediate if several samples of the signature are considered. \end{remark} In the following remark we discuss a possible dimension reduction technique from which one can benefit computationally. { Inspired by the approach of \cite{CGGOT:21a, CSBOHT:23}, we employ the Johnson-Lindenstrauss Lemma and consider a random projection of the signature.} A first way to use this tool is the following.

 \begin{remark} Let $d_{<}\in\mathbb{N}$ be the dimension of the space to which we would like to project the signature of order $n>0$, such that $d_{<}\ll (d+1)_{n}$.
 Consider $A=(\alpha_{ij})\in \mathbb{R}^{d_{<}\times (d+1)_{n}}$, such that $\alpha_{ij}\sim \mathcal{N}(0,1/d_{<})$.
 Then a possible way to employ the randomised signature is to parametrize the volatility process as follows,